-Applications for the 2020 grants round are now closed.
+Applications for the 2021 grants are now closed

 - Neglected tropical diseases, with a particular focus on their overlap with non-communicable diseases and the Sustainable Development Goals

 - Malaria, with a particular focus on drug resistance

 - One Health and wider planetary health